Game Boy Color Assembly Guide | Boxy Pixel

 Secure Sheet Metal to Rear Housing

 Install the sheet metal that was removed from the plastic housing.
 Note the orientation of the two legs.
 No tape is necessary.
 Fasten using the included 4mm long fasteners.
-(6mm may be used if they can go in without excessive force)

 Carefully bring the rear housing into position.
 You may have to wiggle it a bit.
 Using the included fasteners, install two M2x6mm long fasteners at the top of two corners.
 Put these in halfway.